 Natural hazards and climate change.

-SBB believes in forward-looking natural hazard management that is based on specific hazard scenarios and anticipates potential consequences.
-With the aid of innovative technologies such as ground-penetrating radar and satellite data, experts at SBB can detect and closely monitor changes in terrain or rock displacement at particularly exposed locations.
-Future changes due to climate change are critically analysed and integrated into risk-based planning.
+In order to be prepared for the consequences of climate change, SBB relies on future-oriented management of installations and natural hazards.
+With the help of innovative technologies such as georadar or satellite data, SBB experts detect changes in the terrain or rock shifts at particularly exposed locations.
+Expected changes due to climate change are analysed critically and integrated into the risk-based planning.

 SBB is exposed to various natural hazard processes along approximately 1,100km of track.
 Some 8,700ha of forest protect railway tracks against avalanches, rockfall and other natural hazards along a total track length of around 340km.
 The increased heat and dry periods and the associated increased risk of forest fires require adjustments to protective forest management.
 This is because only a dense and species-rich forest with a mixture of deciduous and coniferous trees offers sufficient protection against rockfalls.
 And only dense forests with no large gaps can effectively prevent avalanches from gaining momentum.

 In addition, around 5,400 protective structures and organisational measures such as monitoring with alarm systems or the avalanche service protect rail passengers from natural hazards.
 These include embankments, anti-rockfall netting, rock reinforcements and natural hazard alarm systems.

 Forestry engineers, geologists, environmental engineers,biologists and specialists conduct on-site assessments and maintain protective installations, thus ensuring safe railway operations.